engineerakki/jenkins-plugin-documentation/source/prerequisites.rst

 Predefined Pipelines and Jobs
 =================================================
-	1. This solution has following 4  prefdefined pipelines:
+	1. This solution has following 4  prefdefined pipelines and PreConfigured Jobs:

 	.. |br| raw:: html